 c.
-The GC factor is multiplied by the ratio, for the specific attained age being valued, of the NSP calculated using the prudent estimate mortality to the NSP calculated using the 1994 Variable Annuity MGDB ALB Mortality Table (with the aforementioned five-year age setback for females).
+The GC factor is multiplied by the ratio, for the specific attained age being valued, of the NSP calculated using the prudent estimate mortality for blocks with those assumptions or the NSP calculated using the adjusted 2012 IAM Basic Table for blocks without a prudent estimate assumption to the NSP calculated using the 1994 Variable Annuity MGDB ALB Mortality Table.
+The base factors for females use the values (with the aforementioned five-year age setback).

 D. Fund Categorization